Check that you have the following documents needed upon arrival at a U.S. port-of-entry.

 Ground Transport from Airport

-Many Waikiki hotels also have airport shuttle services.
+Many Waikiki hotels also have airport shuttle services but may be reduced or suspended due to Covid-19.
 Contact your hotel in advance and ask.

 If you would like to arrange for ground transport in advance, the International Ministries, located next to the UHM campus, handles airport pick-up for any international student who requests it.
+This service may also be suspended or altered due to Covid-19.
 To request pick-up:

 - Email email@example.com at least one week before arrival

 - In the email, given your full name, gender, arrival information (flight number and carrier, date and time of arrival) and address where you wish to be taken in Honolulu.